-Select the Youth2030 priority areas that Youth 2030 priority areas Yes/ No are in line with the entity's mandate.
-Priority area: Informed and healthy foundations 1 Quality education This will provide the selection of relevant 2 Non-formal education strategic priorities for subsequent 3 Mental health section(s) 4 Sexual reproductive health and rights (including HIV) 5 Youth and universal health coverage 6 Healthy environment Priority area: Economic empowerment through decent work 7 Economic and employment policies for youth employment 8 Employability - Education, training and skills, school-to-work transition 9 Labour market policies and programmes for the promotion of decent work for youth (including enabling environment as well as concrete actions in specific economies/sectors - rural, care, green, blue, orange, circular and digital) 10 Youth entrepreneurship and self-employment (including enabling environment as well as concrete actions in specific economies/ sectors - rural, care, green, blue, orange, circular and digital) Priority area: Youth and human rights 11 Human rights of young people (including access to justice, rule of law, labour rights for 12 young people and safe spaces) 12 Intersectionality issues and youth in vulnerable situations 13 Human rights education, global citizenship education sustainable development education 14 Youth civic engagement, youth-inclusive political processes and youth-responsive institutions (including public administration and local governance) 15 Youth rights focus in the work of treaty bodies, special procedures and other human rights mechanisms Priority area: Peacebuilding and resilience building 16 Youth, peace and security 17 Humanitarian action 18 Climate and environment Select the actions that the entity Priority area: Youth engagement, participation and advocacy Yes/ No supports on youth engagement 1 Partner with youth-led and youth serving organizations, networks and movements 7 participation and advocacy 2 Strengthen youth engagement mechanisms in UN entities 3 Strengthen meaningful youth engagement in intergovernmental/multilateral forums This will provide the selection of relevant and other platforms and processes (global, regional, national, local), including in social areas for subsequent section(s) dialogues (Governments, employers and workers) 4 Leverage technology and digital solutions for large-scale outreach to young people
+5.1 Select the Youth2030 priority areas that Youth 2030 priority areas Yes/ No are in line with the entity's mandate.
+Priority area: Informed and healthy foundations Quality education This will provide the selection of relevant Non-formal education strategic priorities for subsequent 3 Mental health section(s) 4 Sexual reproductive health and rights (including HIV) 5 Youth and universal health coverage 6 Healthy environment Priority area: Economic empowerment through decent work 7 Economic and employment policies for youth employment 8 Employability - Education, training and skills, school-to-work transition 9 Labour market policies and programmes for the promotion of decent work for youth (including enabling environment as well as concrete actions in specific economies/sectors - rural, care, green, blue, orange, circular and digital) 10 Youth entrepreneurship and self-employment (including enabling environment as well as concrete actions in specific economies/ sectors - rural, care, green, blue, orange, circular and digital) Priority area: Youth and human rights 11 Human rights of young people (including access to justice, rule of law, labour rights for young people and safe spaces) 12 Intersectionality issues and youth in vulnerable situations 13 Human rights education, global citizenship education sustainable development education 14 Youth civic engagement, youth-inclusive political processes and youth-responsive institutions (including public administration and local governance) 15 Youth rights focus in the work of treaty bodies, special procedures and other human rights mechanisms Priority area: Peacebuilding and resilience building 16 Youth, peace and security 17 Humanitarian action 18 Climate and environment 2 Select the actions that the entity Priority area: Youth engagement, participation and advocacy Yes/ No supports on youth engagement 1 Partner with youth-led and youth serving organizations, networks and movements participation and advocacy 2 Strengthen youth engagement mechanisms in UN entities 3 Strengthen meaningful youth engagement in intergovernmental/multilateral forums This will provide the selection of relevant and other platforms and processes (global, regional, national, local), including in social areas for subsequent section(s) dialogues (Governments, employers and workers) 4 Leverage technology and digital solutions for large-scale outreach to young people 5 Amplify voices of young people and showcase their contributions in UN summits and processes

-5 Amplify voices of young people and showcase their contribution processes is in UN summ its and 7.
-Provide details of the geographical presence of the entity This will provide the selection for Presence Yes/No or number of offices Provide additional information subsequent section(s) 1.
-Does the entity have a global office Yes/No 2.1 Does the entity have a regional office Yes/No If yes, provide details of regional offices Number Names 2.2 Does the entity provide regional support, even if it does not have regional office Yes/No 3.1 Does the entity have country offices Yes/No If yes, provide details of country offices Number 3.2 Does the entity provide country support, even if it does not have country offices Yes/No Indicate which parts of the entity (HQ/non-HQ) provided inputs/were consulted for the reporting For example, parts of the entity consulted could include regional offices and/or select country offices and/or other departments/divisions at headquarters, such as strategic partnership divisions, technical divisions, programme divisions, communications and advocacy groups, Parts of the entity (HQ/non-HQ) that provided inputs or were of th consulted for t the reporting data analytics divisions or operations divisions 10
+7. Provide details of the geographical presence of the entity This will provide the selection for Presence Yes/No or number of offices Provide additional information subsequent section(s) 1.
+Does the entity have a global office Yes/No 2.1 Does the entity have a regional office Yes/No If yes, provide details of regional offices Number Names 2.2 Does the entity provide regional support, even if it does not have regional office Yes/No 3.1 Does the entity have country offices Yes/No If yes, provide details of country offices Number 3.2 Does the entity provide country support, even if it does not have country offices Yes/No Indicate which parts of the entity (HQ/non-HQ) provided inputs/were Parts of the entity (HQ/non-HQ) that provided inputs or were c onsulted for t he reporting consulted for the reporting 2 For example, parts of the entity consulted could include regional offices 3 4 and/or select country offices and/or 5 other departments/divisions at 6 headquarters, such as strategic 7 partnership divisions, technical divisions, programme divisions, 8 communications and advocacy groups, 9 data analytics divisions or operations 10 divisions